Industries

 Enterprises are scaling Al faster than they are realizing value from it.
 The number of use cases in production doubled between 2024 and 2025, yet only one in four initiatives is meeting revenue impact expectations, and broad cost savings remain elusive.
 At an average spend of $1.3M per use case, the ROI gap is sharpening board-level scrutiny and forcing a harder question: are we building Al for impact, or for activity?

-• Data infrastructure is exposing years of deferred investment
+• Data infrastructure exposing deferred investment

 Al does fail in isolation.
 It fails on the foundations beneath it.
 Most enterprises are running modern Al on architectures built for reporting and compliance.
 Generative and agentic Al demand real-time contextually rich, governed data at the point of use.
 Without it, pilots stall and value dissipate before it reaches the business.